excitonlabs/QA472-Draft/docs/index.md

 Power is supplied by a USB-B socket on the back panel and draws approximately 100 mA at 5 volts.
 This is internally isolated for low-noise operation.

 The QA472 is not designed as a microphone recording solution and does not appear as a USB device when connected to a computer &mdash; USB just provides power.
-It should be used with a high-quality pre-amp providing a low-noise amplified signal to a digital audio workstation.

 ## Next steps